Benefits

 Musicians’ Assistance Program

-All Local 802 members and their families are eligible for MAP, a free and confidential program administered and professionally staffed by The Actors Fund.
+All Local 802 members and their families are eligible for the Musicians Assistance Program, a free and confidential program administered and professionally staffed by the Entertainment Community Fund (formerly the Actors Fund).
 The program’s services include counseling, referrals, and resources for anything ranging from personal, family, and work issues and substance abuse to childcare, elder care, financial assistance, legal services, and work/life seminars on topics like financial management and healthcare.

 Emergency Relief Fund